fogfish/gouldian/doc/user-guide.md

 **Params**

-The library defines a combinator `Param` that builds the `Endpoint` to match URL query string from HTTP request.
-The function takes either literal value or lens to extract value.
+The library defines a combinator `Param` to build the `Endpoint`.
+The combinator matches URL query string from HTTP request.
+It either matches literal value or uses lens to extract value.

 ```go
 e := µ.Param("foo", "bar")